INTERFACE COMMUNICATIONS HISTORY

-Interface Communications Company has been a leader in providing design, engineering and construction services in the telecommunications industry with more than 30 years of experience.
-Today, Interface Communications provides its clients with a single, reliable source for communication contracting needs.
-ICC is focused on designing and building Voice & Data Structured Wiring Networks, Audio Visual Systems, Electronic Security Systems and intelligent transportation systems.
+Today, Interface Communications provides its clients with a single, reliable source for telecommunication integration needs.
+ICC is focused on designing and integrating Voice & Data Structured Wiring Networks, Audio Visual Systems, Electronic Security Systems, Intelligent Transportation Systems and Wireless Networks.

 Interface Communications celebrates 15 years in business.
 In addition to being a turnkey CATV/SATV systems integrator, the company expanded its design/build services to include structured wiring for voice & data networks.

-Interface Communications was selected by US West (currently Qwest) to be the analog programming provider of the first-ever video dial tone trial.
-The project, located in Omaha, Nebraska was the beginning of Qwest’s entrance into the Cable Television business.
+Interface Communications was selected by US West (currently Century Link) to be the analog programming provider of the first-ever video dial tone trial.
+The project, located in Omaha, Nebraska, was the beginning of Century Link’s entrance into the Cable Television business.

 Interface Communications designed and installed one of the country’s first 18 GHz microwave networks in Denver, Colorado.
 From the transmit facility in central Denver, the network provided cable television service to over 10,000 subscribers via a point-to-point microwave network.